kjd/idna/README.rst

 required calculations to identify eligibility.
 It has three main modes:

 * ``idna-data make-libdata``.
 Generates ``idnadata.py`` and ``uts46data.py``,
   the pre-calculated lookup tables using for IDNA and UTS 46 conversions.
 Implementors who wish to track this library against a different Unicode version may use this tool to manually generate a different version of the ``idnadata.py`` and ``uts46data.py`` files.

 * ``idna-data make-table``.
-Generate a table of the IDNA disposition (e.g. PVALID, CONTEXTJ, CONTEXTO) in the format found in Appendix B.1 of RFC 5892 and the pre-computed tables published by [IANA](http://iana.org/).
+Generate a table of the IDNA disposition (e.g. PVALID, CONTEXTJ, CONTEXTO) in the format found in Appendix B.1 of RFC 5892 and the pre-computed tables published by `IANA <http://iana.org/>`_.

 * ``idna-data U+0061``.
 Prints debugging output on the various properties associated with an individual Unicode codepoint (in this case, U+0061), that are used to assess the IDNA and UTS 46 status of a codepoint.
 This is helpful in debugging or analysis.

 The tool accepts a number of arguments, described using ``idna-data -h``.
 Most notably, the ``--version`` argument allows the specification of the version of Unicode to use